ronmamo/star/README.md

 ### High Order Components

-The `component` folder contains some high order components.
+The `components` folder contains some high order components.

+Some of the components included:
+- `Map` - leaflet map view
+- `Header`, `Bottom` - material-ui app bar and bottom navigation
+- `CurrentUser` - persist current user changes including profile and geo location
+- `Route` - a very simple routing

 For model view and edit, some material-ui components are provided for card/grid/table views, such as `AvatarCardView`, `TableView`, `GridView`, `CardEditView`, `PaperEditView`.